If your BIC starts with "TRZO"

 Similar to receiving a SEPA transfer, you just have to send your Qonto account’s bank details to your international client.

-To do this, simply go to the Account details section of your Qonto application.
-You will be able to directly download your bank details and send them to your customer abroad.
+To do this, simply go to the Details & Statements section of your Qonto application.
+You'll be able to directly download your bank details and send them to your customer abroad.

-These bank details are systematically issued in two languages: French and English.
+These bank details are systematically issued in five languages: French, English, Spanish, German & Italian.
 Your client will find all the information he needs to make the transfer himself or ask his bank to do it for him.

 What's the delay?